dngupta/website/content/project/health-services.md

 +++

 In Phase 1 of this complex multi-year project, I characterized the spatial relationship between health and social service providers and linguistic-minorities in Montreal, Quebec, Canada.
-Because the project aimed to address service inequities through training, the first phase of the project focused on identifying where services for English-speakers were lacking.
+Because the project aimed to address service inequities through training, the first phase of the project centered on identifying where services for English-speakers were lacking.

 [Availability of Nurses for English-speakers](/img/cnurses.jpg) *click for larger view* ![Availability of Nurses for English-speakers](/img/cnurses.jpg)

 The spatial analysis was necessary to better understand the geographic distribution of services providers across the island.
 I carefully designed maps for a non-specialist audience to present results.
-These are samples from the series of maps.
+These are samples from a collection of maps that I made for the project.

 [Availability of Social Workers for English-speakers](/img/csocial.jpg) *click for larger view* ![Availability of Social Workers for English-speakers](/img/csocial.jpg)